top of page

 CRIMINAL JUSTICE REFORM

-New York UUs are working in partnership with Compassion & Choices to pass similar authorization in New York.
-The Medical Aid in Dying Act would give a terminally ill, mentally capable adult with a prognosis of 6 months or less to live the choice to request, obtain and take medication to die peacefully in their sleep.
-The bill is modeled after the Oregon Death with Dignity Act.
+The Medical Aid in Dying Act would give terminally ill, mentally capable adults with a prognosis of 6 months or fewer to live the choice to request, obtain, and take medication to die peacefully in their sleep.
+If passed, New York would become the 11th state to authorize this.